Skip to content

 What this tool does

 This calculator models the relationship between renovation spending and the resale value uplift it may generate.
-It divides the estimated value added by the renovation cost to produce an ROI percentage, showing whether the property gains more value than the money spent on improvements.
-An ROI above 100% indicates the renovation cost is fully recovered in resale value; below 100% shows a shortfall.
+It subtracts the renovation cost from the estimated value added and divides by the cost to produce a net ROI percentage, showing whether the property gains more value than the money spent on improvements.
+A net ROI of 0% means the value added equals the cost (break-even); a positive ROI means the value added exceeds the cost, and a negative ROI means it falls short.
 The calculator also computes the net financial gain at sale by subtracting the renovation cost from the value added.
-Results depend heavily on how accurately you estimate the value that improvements will add—this figure varies significantly based on local property markets, the type of renovation, and buyer preferences.
+Results depend heavily on how accurately you estimate the value that improvements will add, which varies significantly with local property markets, the type of renovation, and buyer preferences.
 The calculator illustrates these relationships for comparison purposes and does not account for carrying costs, financing charges, time on market, or transaction fees.

 Enter Values